DSLituiev/lab-keras-r/running-docker-containers.md

     docker run -p 8787:8787 -it dslituiev/tensorflow-rstudio:latest

-It will seem like it's not doing anything but it is actually running what you will see in your browser window in the next step.
+The terminal will become unresponsive and nothing will be printed out until you start run machine learning jobs.
+Just procede to the next step.

 ### Interact with docker container
 In a browser window (e.g. Chrome, Safari), type this command: